International Student Homestay Charter

 Free Time

 • While most of our programmes at ICE have a busy schedule, students always have a degree of free time.
-Junior students have free time going to and from their host family home, break and free time during school and activities, evenings and Sundays.
+Junior students have free time going to and from their homestay, break and free time during school and activities, evenings and Sundays.

 • We advise parents of junior students pre departure to set their own limitations regarding this free time and safety as this time is not supervised by our staff.
 We advise parents not to allow them to leave the local area during this time.
 Junior students are not permitted to go into Dublin city unsupervised, or attend discos/other such events not arranged by ICE.

-• Sunday is the day you will spend more time with your host family.
-We ask students to cooperate and put aside time to be with their family on a Sunday.
-Most students will spend part of the day with the family and part of the day with friends.
+• Sunday is the day you will spend more time with your host.
+We ask students to cooperate and put aside time to be with their host on a Sunday.
+Most students will spend part of the day with the host and part of the day with friends.

 Curfew: